Skip to contents

 Acceleration distribution

-1. By specifying the quantiles of the distribution with parameter qlevels, which are fed to build-in R function quantile and give us the metric values corresponding to such quantiles (a quantile multiple by 100 is the same as a percentile).
+1. By specifying the quantiles of the distribution with parameter qlevels, which are fed to the base R function quantile, GGIR gives us the acceleration metric values corresponding to such quantiles (a quantile multiplied by 100 is the same as a percentile).

-2. By describing time spent in acceleration ranges, which are defined by parameter ilevels .
+2. By describing the time spent in acceleration ranges, which are defined by parameter ilevels .

-In the physical activity literature the distribution of acceleration values is often referred to as intensity distribution.
+The distribution of acceleration values is often referred to as intensity distribution in the physical activity literature.

 Derived descriptives